Storm Center

 • After the storm has passed and it is safe to do so, assess possible damage.

-• Prevent further damage to the best of your ability, including calling one of Slide's pre-approved emeregency services vendors (list below).
+• Prevent further damage to the best of your ability, including calling one of Slide's pre-approved emergency services vendors (list below).

 • Should you need to file a claim, do so as soon as possible.
-Slide policyholders can file a claim by calling (866) 230-3758.
+Click here to get started.

-• If you have flood damage and do not have a flood policy, contact FEMA.
+• Homeowners insurance does not cover flood.
+If you have flood or storm surge damage, contact your flood insurance provider.
+If you do not have a flood policy, contact FEMA.

 Emergency Supplies & Go Bag Checklists